nickfargo/state/src/state.coffee.md

                 break
             break if method?

-The method cannot be found.
+The method does not exist.

           context = null
           break # always